tlhunter/consumer-centric-api-design/README.md

 ## Installing LaTeX

+### OS X

-If you use OS X, there's a convenient package you can install called [MacTeX](https://tug.org/mactex/).
+There's a convenient package you can install called [MacTeX](https://tug.org/mactex/).

 There's also a homebrew cask you can tap, but in the background it grabs that same package.

+### Debian/Ubuntu Linux

-If you're using a Debian-based linux distribution (e.g. Ubuntu), run the following command:
+If you're using a Debian-based linux distribution (e.g. Ubuntu), install the package `texlive`:

 ```
 sudo apt-get install texlive
 ```

+Other distributions may have different package names.

+### Windows

+On windows, you can install the [MiKTeX](http://miktex.org/) project (although you won't be able to run `build.sh` to compiile the book, you'll need to run the relevant commands manually).

 ## Building the Book